-The worlds of watchmaking and automobile racing have shared a strong connection for decades, with racing and high-performance cars often serving as a direct inspiration for watches, including classic models like the Rolex Daytona and TAG Heuer Carrera, which both turned 50 in 2013.
-Below we take a look at 15 currently available watches with designs influenced by motorsports.
+The worlds of watchmaking and automobile racing have shared a strong connection for decades, with racing and high-performance cars often serving as a direct inspiration for watches, including classic models like the Rolex Daytona and TAG Heuer Carrera, both of which recently celebrated their 50th birthdays.
+Below we take a look at 15 watches with designs influenced by motorsports.

-As a partner with Lamborghini in the all-Lambo Super Trofeo auto racing series, Blancpain produces a line of Super Trofeo watches in its L-Evolution collection.
+During its time as Lamborghini’s partner in the all-Lambo Super Trofeo auto racing series, Blancpain produced a line of Super Trofeo watches in its L-Evolution collection.
 The 2012 Blancpain L-Evolution Super Trofeo watch has a flyback chronograph and incorporates materials found in Lamborghini cars, including carbon fiber in the case and dial and alcantara leather for the strap.
 Lamborghini also designed a Blancpain-branded Lamborghini Super Trofeo race car.

 As part of its Breitling for Bentley series, Breitling introduced the Breitling for Bentley Supersports Chronograph, a limited-edition timepiece made as a tribute to the Continental Supersports, the fastest and most powerful Bentley car ever manufactured, and holder of the world ice speed record.
 The watch features a “dashboard-style” dial in Royal Ebony, with either blue, orange or white-ringed subdials and inner bezels.
 The bezel, designed in the style of Bentley dashboard controls, activates a variable tachymeter which measures average speed no matter how much time has elapsed, how much distance is covered, or how high a speed is reached.
 For more on the watch, and to see different dial colors, click here.

 4. BRM BT-12 46 Gulf